 Fig.~\ref{fig:entropy_H2+} shows that the von Neumann entropy computed using the simplified density matrix closely matches the results obtained from the full density matrix; specifically, it also satisfies the asymptotic behavior at the dissociation thresholds.
 The subset with pairs of maxima and minima $\{R_k, R_\ell \} \in {\mathbf S}$ in the vibrational WFs suffices to monitor the variation of the electronic WFs in those different nuclear geometries.
-For example, the lowest three vibrational WFs $\chi_{1\sigma_g,n} (R)$ are mainly localized in the interval $1.7 < R < 2.7$, for which the electronic wave functions hardly change, as shown in Fig.~\ref{fig:vibrational_states}a-b (the electronic overlaps at the grid points $\{R_k, R_\ell \}$ remain close to unity).
+For example, the lowest three vibrational WFs $\chi_{1\sigma_g,n} (R)$ are mainly localized in the interval $1.7 < R < 2.7$, for which the electronic WFs barely change, as shown in Fig.~\ref{fig:vibrational_states}(a)-(b) (the electronic overlaps at the grid points $\{R_k, R_\ell \}$ remain close to unity).

 For higher vibrational excitations, the WFs increase their spatial extension, and their extrema (or their nodes) are more separated from each other.
 Electronic overlaps noticeably depart from unity for many distant pairs $\{ R_k, R_\ell \}$ and these overlaps reduce the magnitude of the off diagonal density matrix elements.
 This effect is even more pronounced in the electronic excited state $2\sigma_g$ for which the distributions of pairs $\{R_k, R_\ell \}$ are even more separated than in $1s\sigma_g$ and the overlap factor assesses very different electronic densities at two distant points.

-In this way, nuclear WFs act as testers of the similarity of the electronic WF at different geometries.
+In this way, nuclear WFs act as testers of the similarity of the electronic WFs at different geometries.
 The most relevant matrix elements contributing to the eigenvalue spectrum of the reduced density matrix are those that pertain to bands close to the diagonal; for a fixed row $k$, close to the diagonal, the electronic wave function is monitored with $S_n(R_k, R_\ell)$ at adjacent nuclear points for $R_\ell$, $\{ R_{k-1}, R_k, R_{k+1}\} $.
-The worse the overlap in this tridiagonal matrix, the eigenspectrum contains several sizeable eigenvalues $0 < \lambda_i < 1$ and the larger the entanglement.
+The worse the overlap in this tridiagonal matrix, the larger the entanglement since the eigenspectrum contains several sizeable eigenvalues $0 < \lambda_i < 1$.

 Beyond the previous analysis, for large overlap values, $S_{n}(R_k,R_\ell) \sim 1$, we can introduce a perturbation to the reduced density rank-one matrix defined solely by the vibrational WFs.
 Then, the simplified density matrix from Eq.~\eqref{eq:simplified_density_R} can be recast as